Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ## Filesystem Isolation

-The idea of process isolation involves preventing a process seeing things it should not.
-In terms of files and folder, Linux provides filesystem permissions.
-The Linux kernel associates a owner and group to each file and folder, on top of that it manages read, write and execute permissions.
-This permissions system works well, although if a process manages to elevate, it could see things which probably it shouldn't.
+The idea of process isolation involves preventing a process from seeing things it should not.
+In terms of files and folders, Linux provides filesystem permissions.
+The Linux kernel associates an owner and group to each file and folder, on top of that it manages read, write and execute permissions.
+This permissions system works well, although if a process manages to elevate, it could see things that probably it shouldn't.

-A more advanced solution for isolation provided by a Linux kernel is to run a process in a isolated filesystem.
+A more advanced solution for isolation provided by a Linux kernel is to run a process in an isolated filesystem.
 This can be achieved by an approach known as [change root](https://en.wikipedia.org/wiki/Chroot).
 The `chroot` command changes the apparent root directory for the current running process and its children.

 For example, we can use download Alpine Linux inside a folder and run an isolated shell using `chroot`: